10. 28 Days (2000)

 6. Murder by Numbers (2002)

-Ms. Annette Bullock has been in 46 films according to IMDb.
+Ms. Golden Globe has been in 46 films according to IMDb.
 And this psychological thriller is the most disturbing.
 It starts with a murdered woman’s body being found in the woods.

 Richard Haywood (Ryan Gosling) and Justin Pendleton (Michael Pitt) are responsible for the heinous act and prove very intelligent in avoiding detection.
 They poke and dangle their intelligence at homicide detective (Bullock) and her green partner (Ben Chaplin).